JevZ123/glyphic-take-home-test/README.md

 ## Prerequisites

-Not exclusive to these versions of the software, should work with newer ones where available (not tested):

 * Node version: `23.5`
 * Python3 version: `3.11`
 * Terraform version: `1.5.7`
 * AWS CLI v2: `2.221`
 * Docker: `27.3.1`

 `Note`:Terraform and Docker are required for [deployment](#deployment) and infrastructure provisioning.
-Ensure the specified versions or later are installed
+Ensure the specified versions or later (not tested) are installed

 ## Setup